prateekpkulkarni/prateekpkulkarni.github.io/README.md

 Was awarded one of the 10 internships at the [Center for Information Security, Forensics and Cyber Resilience](https://www.isfcr.pes.edu/) at my University!

 - Started Jan.
 2024
-- The internship aims at rigorous research into the principles of quantum/post-quantum cryptography and developing supporting algorithms and techniques.
+- The 18-month internship (yes!) aims at rigorous research into the principles of quantum/post-quantum cryptography and developing supporting algorithms and techniques.

 ### __Research Student__ | _IIT Tirupati_